worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 The millennium came.
 Y2K fears proved baseless.
 Both Voyagers kept transmitting, their 1970s computers unaffected by date rollover bugs that plagued newer systems.
 They were heading toward interstellar space now, truly leaving the solar system, entering a region no human-made object had ever reached.

-Sarah was fifty-seven.
+Liv was fifty-seven.
 She'd been at JPL for thirty years.
 People called her "Chen from Voyager," one of the old-timers, one of the original team.
 She didn't correct them that she'd joined six years after launch.
 Let them think she'd been there from the beginning.
 Let her become part of the mythology.

 She'd stopped investigating.
 Stopped analyzing.
 Stopped listening to Martin's frequencies, though she kept the equipment.